Frequently asked questions

 If you require someone to attend the scan with you, please let us know when booking your appointment.

-In south east London the programme is currently being rolled out across Southwark, Greenwich, Lambeth and Lewisham.
-Those eligible will be sent a letter in the post inviting them to book their check.
+In south east London, appointments are currently being offered to residents across Southwark, Greenwich, Lambeth and Lewisham who are between the ages of 55 to 74 and have ever smoked, as they are at greater risk of lung cancer.
+Those eligible will be sent a letter in the post or a text inviting them to book their initial phone assessment.

 If you are worried about any of the symptoms below, please contact your GP practice: